did-app/www/docs/index.md

 and can be used next to your existing authentication solution.
 However, you do not need any other authentication as users can sign-in using magic links sent by DID.app.

-To set up authentication follow our step-by-step [integration guide](/docs/step-by-step-integration).
+To set up authentication, follow our step-by-step [integration guide](/docs/step-by-step-integration).
 Or follow our [SPA integration guide](/docs/single-page-app-integration) to start authenticating within your Single Page App.

 Or try one of our specific platform guides.